-- Standards Assessments: Students are assessed in the areas of Reading, Writing, Speaking, Listening, Math, Science and Social Studies using the district's grade level standards assessments. - State testing in English Language Arts, Math and Science: Students in grades 3rd-5th participate in the Nebraska State English Language Arts Assessment and Nebraska State Math Assessment during late spring.
+- Standards Assessments: Students are assessed in the areas of Reading, Writing, Speaking, Listening, Math, Science and Social Studies using the district's grade level standards assessments. - Assessment of Reading: Students in kindergarten through third grade will be assessed three times during the school year as required by the Nebraska Reading Improvement Act to identify students who may have a reading deficiency and to measure progress. - State testing in English Language Arts, Mathand Science: Students in grades 3rd-5th participate in the Nebraska State English Language Arts Assessment and Nebraska State Math Assessment during late spring.
 Students in 5th grade will also take the Nebraska State Science Assessment.
-Results of the state assessments are disseminated to parents by mail in the fall of the following school year. - NWEA MAP Tests (Northwest Evaluation Association Measures of Academic Progress): Students in grades 3rd-5th are assessed in the areas of Reading and Math.
-Students will take the NWEA MAP Tests during the fall and spring.
+Results of the state assessments are disseminated to parents by mail in the fall of the following school year.

+- NWEA MAP Tests (Northwest Evaluation Association Measures of Academic Progress): Students in grades 3rd-5th are assessed in the areas of Reading and Math.
+Students will take the NWEA MAP Tests during the fall and spring. - Universal Screeners: Students participate in brief assessments in the areas of academics and social skills/behavior three times a year to check on student's progress toward their grade level learning goals and to help identify those students that may need extra support.